burzumishi/XCompWMaker/README.md

 __Compton__ is a compositor for X, and a fork of __xcompmgr-dana__.

-I was frustrated by the low amount of standalone lightweight compositors.
 Compton was forked from Dana Jansens' fork of xcompmgr and refactored.
-I fixed whatever bug I found, and added features I wanted.
-Things seem stable, but don't quote me on it.
-I will most likely be actively working on this until I get the features I want.
-This is also a learning experience for me.
-That is, I'm partially doing this out of a desire to learn Xlib.

 ### Cairo Composite Manager

 __Cairo Composite Manager__ is a versatile and extensible composite manager which use cairo for rendering.
 Plugins can be used to add some cool effects to your desktop.

 ## 3. Desktop Setup